jeremydaly/lambda-api/README.md

 The `next()` callback will cause the script to continue executing and eventually call the standard error handling function.
 You can short-circuit the default handler by calling a request ending method such as `send`, `html`, or `json`.

 ## Namespaces
 Lambda API allows you to map specific modules to namespaces that can be accessed from the `REQUEST` object.
 This is helpful when using the pattern in which you create a module that exports middleware, error, or route functions.
-In the example below, the `data` namespace is added to app and then accessed by reference within an included module.
+In the example below, the `data` namespace is added to the API and then accessed by reference within an included module.

 The main handler file might look like this: